MetaMask/metamask-extension/README.md

 You can run the linter by itself with `gulp lint`.

+#### Writing Browser Tests

+To write tests that will be run in the browser using QUnit, add your test files to `test/integration/lib`.

 ### Deploying the UI

  You must be authorized already on the MetaMask plugin.